SecureIdentityAlliance/osia/src/doc/functional/_pr.rst

 - Existing standards are used whenever possible.
 - This interface is complementary to the data access interface.
 The data access interface is used to query the persons and uses the reference identity to return attributes.
+- The population registry can store the biometric data or can rely on the ABIS subsystem to do it.
+  The preferred solution, for a clean separation of data of different nature and by application of GDPR principles, is to put the biometric data only in the ABIS.
+Yet many existing systems store biometric data with the biographic data and this specification gives the flexibility to do it.

 See :ref:`annex-interface-pr` for the technical details of this interface.